InnovaTechno/HomeMarket/README.md

 ### Networking
 #### List of network requests by screen
-   - Home Feed Screen
-      - (Read/GET) Query all recent posts by the app managers
    - Details Screen
       - (Read/GET) Query all products post by the app managers
    - Sign up Screen